murmeltier08/Sonos-Kids-Controller/README.md

 }
 ```
 The data.json will also stored in the volume.
-So you will have your artist/albums after restart of the container.
+So you will store your artist/albums after restart of the container.
 You need to open Port 8200

 # Example code